 - Look up – to quickly and easily find something well within your domain of expertise.

-Generally speaking, these “whats” of a website translate into 3 kinds of guide: Direction signage, Map, or Dictionary.
+Generally speaking, these “whats” of a website translate into 3 kinds of guide: Direction signage, Map, or Index.

 As Direction signage, your site helps users discover new things that they have less knowledge about and possibly not much vocabulary either.